JGoyd/ams-failopen/README.md

 Unsigned traffic is transmitted to Apple endpoints without verification.
 This allows manipulation, replay, and other integrity risks.

-Disclaimer:

-This proof of concept was not executed against production Apple infrastructure.
-All observations are based on local logs and controlled network conditions.
-No unauthorized probing or exploitation was performed.

 **Threat Models**

 * Rogue public Wi-Fi access points that prevent Bag retrieval